meshula/LabFont2/plan.md

 3. Build and run ALL tests to verify:
    - New functionality works correctly
    - No regression in existing functionality
-4. When all tests pass, mark the task as complete with [X]
+4. When all tests pass:
+   - Mark the task as complete with [X] in plan.md
-5. Commit both the implementation and test results
+   - Commit both the implementation and test results
-6. Proceed to the next task
+5. Proceed to the next task

 When modifying files:
 1. Always verify file content integrity after modifications